arungowda09/project-alpha-09/README.md

-# Memory Match Game (Unity)
+# Project Alpha – Gameplay Prototype (Unity)

-A card matching memory game developed in **Unity 2022 LTS** with focus on clean code architecture, stability, and platform compatibility.
+A card matching game developed in **Unity 2022 LTS** with focus on clean code architecture, stability, and platform compatibility.

 ---